WordPress Development for Intermediate Users: Internationalization

 If you’re developing a site for an audience in your own country, then internationalization may not feel like something you need to do.
 But if you’re building themes and plugins that you plan to make available for others to use, either free or paid, you’ll need to make your files translation-ready.

 If you use the functions detailed in this part of the series then the text in your files will be translatable and your code will be able to reach a much wider audience.

 We’ve now reached the end of this series.
 Congratulations!
 Your WordPress development skills should have experienced a real boost.
 But the best way to learn is by putting what you’ve learned into action.
-Make sure you find (or create) some projects that let you practise your new skills before you have time to forget them.
+Make sure you find (or create) some projects that let you practice your new skills before you have time to forget them.

 If you’re planning on releasing your code to the public you’ll need to test it thoroughly too, and you should also do this if you’re developing for clients.
 If you want to learn about testing, look out for our upcoming series on advanced WordPress development.
 In the meantime you’ll find plenty of posts and tutorials on our blog.